andrewgioia/keyrune/README.md

 ## Changelog

+* v2.0.0 - Keyrune, now with sass!
+Thanks to @jordanbrauer
 * v1.8.0 - Amonkhet icon added; re-organized Readme with new updates at top
 * v1.7.2 - Added Kaladesh Inventions icon (labeled as MP1)
 * v1.7.1 - Cleaned up icon files to remove any with multiple paths; fixed UNH icon